googlearchive/workbox-microsite/src/get-started/webpack.md

 ## Precaching

-The following example uses the plugin to create a precaching service worker to your webpack build process.
+The following example uses the plugin to create a precaching service worker in your webpack build process.
 This will give you a new service worker every time you run it.